 The bathymetry of the entire BWFZ shows a dynamic morphology characterized by a complex pattern of shore-parallel like sandbanks, with superimposed dunes of different orders.
-In WFS III area, Buitenbank 3 is present.
 MBES data are presented in Figure 2.2.

-In particular, within WFS III area, the bathymetry ranges between -15 m on the major dune crests in the westernmost part of the survey, and approximately -37 m in the south-eastern part of the survey area, in the depressed zones between the dunes.
+In particular, within WFS IV area, the bathymetry ranges between -21 m on the major dune crests in the westernmost part of the survey, and approximately -41 m in the south-eastern part of the survey area, in the depressed zones between the dunes.

 The dunes have a general NW to SE and W to E crests direction, with an average wavelength between 80 m and 550 m and a height ranging from 2.5 m to 11 m.
-Superimposed on the major ones, other minor dunes with 10 - 20 m average wavelength and height ranging from 0.25 m to 0.75 m are also present (see also Geo-Hazard Chart, Appendix P).
+Superimposed on the major ones, other minor dunes with 10 - 20 m average wavelength and height ranging from 0.25 m to 0.75 m are also present (see also Geo-Hazard Charts, Appendix P).

-The bathymetry for WFS III is presented in Bathymetry Charts, Appendix K.
+The bathymetry for WFS IV is presented in Bathymetry Charts, Appendix K.